LithaSchutte/Streamlit-Rasa-Webapp/README.md

 Spacy: pip install -U spacy\
        python -m spacy download en_core_web_md\
 Spacy is a requirement for the rasa bot, it is a tokenizer and featurizer that is pretrained to recognise certain entity\
 types such as country names or dates.
-The English language pack for spacy is also required, see above\
+The English language pack for spacy is also required, see above.

 Requirements: pip install -r requirements.txt